Life Settlements Explained.

 Sell Your Life Insurance.

 A Life Settlement is the industry term for selling your life insurance policy to an investor for cash.
 Just like your house or car, your life insurance is an asset that can be sold.
-The average cash payout for a policy is 26%, but can range be from 15% to 50%+ depending on the policy.
+The average cash payout for a policy is 26%, but can range from 15% to 50%+ depending on the policy.

 Seniors pursue a life settlement for several reasons.
 For one, you can use the cash while living with no restrictions.
 Fund your life - Live better, help fund retirement, or pay for expenses.